MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 only one Axis inside of it:

 ```@example tutorial
-layout
+fig.layout
 ```

-We can extend the grid by indexing into new grid cells.
-Let's place a new axis next to the one we have, in row 1 and column 2.
+We can extend the grid with a new axis by plotting into a new grid position.
+Let's place a new axis with another line plot next to the one we have, in row 1 and column 2.

+We can use the non-mutating plotting syntax and pass a position in our figure as the first argument.
+When we index into a figure, we get a `FigurePosition` object which describes the position we want to put our new axis in.

+The plotting call returns an `AxisPlot` object which we can directly destructure into axis and plot.

 ```@example tutorial
+ax2, line2 = lines(fig[1, 2], 7..17, x -> -x + 26,
+    color = :blue, linewidth = 2,
-ax2 = layout[1, 2] = Axis(scene, title = "Post Treatment")
+    axis = (title = "Post Treatment",))

-scene
+fig
-save("step_004.svg", scene) # hide
+save("step_004.svg", fig) # hide
 nothing # hide
 ```
 ![step_004](step_004.svg)